lc525/sensor-temp-humidity-sht40-rs/README.md

 ### Software

-The driver is developed against the unstable 1.0.0 version of embedded-hal (currently supporting embedded-hal-1.0.0-alpha.6).
-As such, it should also be considered unstable.
+The driver is developed against the stable 0.2.6 version of embedded-hal.
+Please use the main branch for hal-1.0.0 support

-A release is planned for the older, stable version of embedded-hal.

 ### Hardware Features